-Any exceptions to customer identification procedures or cases not explicitly provided for would be approved by the Branch Manager or Department Head with the consent of the Designated Compliance Officer of the Branch under intimation to the Head of Compliance Department/EOO at Head Office.
+Any exceptions to customer identification procedures or cases not explicitly provided for would be approved by the Branch Manager or Department Head with the consent of the Designated Compliance Officer of the Branch under intimation to EOO at Head Office.
 Reason/s of such exception must be documented.